pavolvarga/video-sum/README.md

 Command line app for summing lengths of all video files in specific directories.
 App is given list of directories, which it traverse through to find all video files.
-It then sums their lengths together and print total time.
+It then sums their lengths together and prints total time.

 # Usage